 The Red App target platform includes all Sabre Red 360 classes that are created and available to developers of Red Apps.

-Sabre Red 360 Developer Toolkit includes a variety of sample plug-ins that demonstrate the wrapping of apps with a variety of technologies and the use of communications in Red Apps.
+Sabre Red 360 Software Development Kit includes a variety of sample plug-ins that demonstrate the wrapping of apps with a variety of technologies and the use of communications in Red Apps.

 The Red App sample plug-ins include all files that a plug-in project needs, such as source code, XML, and other files.
 The samples are packaged as archives that you can import directly into your Eclipse workspace, and then launch within Sabre Red 360 in development mode.